Name and location of repository

 The Repertorio Español records contain the organizational papers of Repertorio Español, a New York-based Spanish-language theater company active from the late 1960s to the present.

-The original order of these files as kept by Repertorio Español have been maintained in most cases.
+The original order of these files as kept by Repertorio Español has been maintained in most cases.
 Some inventories of audiovisual materials are available; please contact the Archivist for more information.

 System of arrangement